Just another WordPress site

 DESCRIPTION:

-Mile-a-minute is an herbaceous, annual, trailing vine that can reach lengths of 6 m or more.
+Mile-a-minute is an herbaceous, annual, trailing vine that can reach lengths of six meters or more.
 Its stems are covered with barbs, which are also present on the underside of its leaf blades.
 The light green-colored leaves are triangle-shaped and alternate along the stem.
 Iridescent blue berry-like fruits are produced in mid-summer and continue until the fall.
 The seeds within these fruits can remain viable in the soil for up to six years.

 HABITAT: